-A Memorandum of Understanding ("MOU") between the Organization and GIT, dated October 26, 2005, allows GIT to provide restricted financial resources to the Organization.
-The MOU was subsequently renewed on July 1, 2015.
+A Memorandum of Understanding ("MOU") between the Organization and GIT, most recently renewed on July 1, 2015, allows GIT to provide restricted financial resources to the Organization.
 The Organization also receives financial support from the Georgia Tech Foundation ("GTF"), which is also a Georgia non-profit corporation and cooperative organization of GIT.